Xiao-Houzi/ExanimaTools/project-management/development_practices.md

 # ExanimaTools Development Practices

+> **Note:** This file is the single source of truth for all coding, logging, and architectural best practices for the ExanimaTools project.
+All code files must refer to this file for best practices.
+Do not duplicate best practice notes in code files—always update and consult this file.

 ## Logging
 - Use the injected `ILoggingService` for all logging throughout the codebase.
 - Pass the logger via constructor injection to all view models and repositories.